Bee Orchid Facts

 Bee Orchid Physical Description

 Further, the sincerely fabulous plant often grows as tall as 20 in (50 cm).
 In addition, it typically blooms from mid-April until July.
-It also produces a wide range of a number of blooms.
+The amazing plant also produces a copious quantity of beautiful blooms.

-Also, this number usually ranges from a total of 1-12 flowers.
-Finally, the blooms also range in color from white to pink.
+In addition, this number usually ranges from a total of 1-12 flowers.
+Such a wide range of potential blooms also sets it apart from some related species.
+Finally, these blooms often range in color from white to pink.

 - Kingdom: Plantae